chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 ]
 ```

 Send your engine and <code>config.pbtxt</code> file from your Docker container to your local EC2 instance.
-For example, to send the engine, issue this command:
+For example, to send the engine, issue this command (*Use <code>docker ps</code> to find container id.*):

 <code>docker cp <container_id>:/workspace/model.plan ./model.plan</code>

-(Use <code>docker ps</code> to find container id.)

 We'll save our TensorRT engine and <code>config.pbtxt</code> to S3: